The Holmes Park House

 Medical, governmental, and community leaders joined together, as SOFH searched for a park-like property between the two major hospitals in Medford, Rogue Regional and Providence Medford Medical Center.
 The colonial revival-style mansion was purchased in April 2016 for $1.3 million from Jay Beckstead, a Medford pathologist, and his wife, Paula, who had owned the property for 18 years.

 Embarking on a $4 million fund drive, SOFH worked to raise the moneys to transform the estate by mid-2018 into hospice care.
 A compatible new wing added eight private rooms, each with a patio or small balcony, plus quiet sitting rooms and kitchenettes.
 Many of the ground-floor rooms have wide doors that open to the outside with a glass-wall sunroom.
-Today, the Holmes House has been remade into Holmes Park House, a 12-bed, standalone-residential care facility dedicated to hospice and comfort care.
+Today, the Holmes House has been remade into Celia’s House in Holmes Park, a 12-bed, standalone-residential care facility dedicated to hospice and comfort care.
 The grassroots, volunteer-driven nonprofit SOFH provides round-the-clock care to people who are terminally ill as well as private spaces for families to say goodbye.

 With the 5,723-square-foot addition, the home also includes places for families to spend time and even nights, as if they were at a home.
 The organization estimates that 180 patients will be served by the facility each year, with an average stay of around 14 days.
 Six of the beds are subsidized through a combination of funding from Medicaid and CareOregon, charity care, and the nonprofit’s Hospice Unique Boutique.
 Patients or their families will pay to use the other six.